Why Early Traction Can Be More Dangerous Than No Traction at All

 You do not need to have everything figured out.
 You do need to show that you are serious, thoughtful, and ready to make progress.

-Together with the Frist Center for Autism and Innovation at Vanderbilt University, we aim to support founders developing meaningful technologies for neurodivergent individuals.
+Together with the Frist Center for Autism and Innovation, we aim to support founders developing meaningful technologies for neurodivergent individuals.
 This program is a core part of our commitment to advancing inclusive, community-centered innovation.